darsonmat/DatabaseBenchmark.Console/README.md

 # Database Benchmark for Console
 ## Overview
-Database Benchmark for Console is a multi-platform console implementation of Database Benchmark.
+Database Benchmark for Console is a multi-platform console implementation of Database Benchmark (https://github.com/STSSoft/DatabaseBenchmark).

 It provides the basic functionality needed to perform a database evaluation: